The algebraic degree of sparse polynomial optimization: Preliminaries and notation

 \subsection{Toric varieties}

-\Cref{thm: BKK} can be seen as an intersection theory question on toric varieties.
+\Cref{thm: BKK} is a statement about intersection theory on toric varieties.
 A \emph{toric variety} $X$ is an irreducible variety such that $(\C^*)^n$ is a Zariski open subset of $X$ and the action of $(\C^*)^n$ on itself extends to an action of $(\C^*)^n$ on $X$.
-We can also associate toric varieties to polyhedral fans.
+We can also associate normal toric varieties with polyhedral fans.

 Let $\sigma \in \R^n$ be a rational polyhedral cone which does not contain any vector subspace and denote